Arcandrus/mtg-forum/README.md

 </details>

 ### User Profiles
 Users also have access to profile pages.
-Thier own page will display all of their information and allow for them to use a form to edit this information.
+Their own page will display all of their information and allow for them to use a form to edit this information.

 <details>
-   <summary>Full Profile veiw, some information redacted</summary>
+   <summary>Full Profile view, some information redacted</summary>

 ![](./mtg-forum-assets/profile_full.png)
 </details>

-But if it is not your own profile page, it will hide senstive information like your name and email, and not give you the option to edit.
+But if it is not your own profile page, it will hide sensitive information like your name and email, and not give you the option to edit.

 <details>
-   <summary>Minimal Profile veiw</summary>
+   <summary>Minimal Profile view</summary>

 ![](./mtg-forum-assets/profile_min.png)
 </details>